-App and website backgrounds have one rule: don’t fight foreground text.
+App and website backgrounds have one rule: don’t fight the foreground text.
 A gorgeous image that drowns the UI is unusable.
-Below are 10 background templates designed to disappear behind buttons and headlines — splash screens, hero sections, login pages, wallpapers.
+Below are 10 background templates built to sit quietly behind buttons and headlines — splash screens, hero sections, login pages, phone wallpapers.
+Every prompt below works in Midjourney v7, Google’s Nano Banana Pro (Gemini 3 Pro Image), and GPT Image 1.5; the small per-tool differences are noted at the end.

 Background prompts differ from “artwork prompts” in five concrete ways: